 Filling out surveys to earn gift cards or even money takes a lot of time.
 This won’t be a viable way to earn a side hustle.
 It simply takes too long for you to earn anything significant.

-You’re much better off picking up an actual side gig such as driving for Lyft, tutoring Chinese kids online with QKIDS, or renting out a room in your home with Airbnb.
+You’re much better off picking up an actual side gig such as driving with Lyft, tutoring Chinese kids online with Course Hero, or renting out a room in your home with Airbnb.
 Or you can check out 20 ways to make $100 in a day or less.

 However, if you don’t mind the low earnings and enjoy taking surveys, try it out.